WICG/first-party-sets/ua_policy_proposal.md

 +   sites within the set are prominently co-branded
 +   sites within the set prominently disclose to users the parent company owner/operator (via a notice one click away from the home page, pop-up, or other method)

+<sup>3</sup> The IEE will conduct some user surveys on randomly selected sets, for calibration, along with surveys as needed in order to handle reports of invalid sets.

-<sup>3</sup> Site authors must ensure that a hyperlink to the common group privacy policy is placed on the default page of each domain listed on their proposed set; such that an automated technical check can be used to verify its presence.
+<sup>4</sup> Site authors must ensure that a hyperlink to the common group privacy policy is placed on the default page of each domain listed on their proposed set; such that an automated technical check can be used to verify its presence.

 Additional roles of enforcement entity: